bunsanweb/bunsanweb/readme.md

 # Bunsan Web: the decentralized Web

-## About Bunsan Web
+## About bunsanweb

-"Bunsan Web" is a decentralized web that forms an open network of individual programs that freely sharing their information with a foundation built on standard browser-side technologies of the Web.
+bunsanweb is a decentralized web born in Tokyo which forms an open network of individual programs that freely share information between them.
+Its foundation is built on standard browser-side web technologies.

-## Bunsan Web Resources
+## Resources

-Source code repositories of Bunsan Web:
+Source code repositories of bunsanweb:

 - [hashnet](https://github.com/anatta-project/hashnet/)
 - [anatta-engine](https://github.com/anatta-project/anatta-engine/)